 The first hearing is typically ex parte which means only the victim will be heard in either municipal or superior court.
 It is not uncommon for an applicant to not appear at this stage of the proceedings.
 If the application meets the following test a Temporary Restraining Order TRO will be granted:

-- Is the applicant is in danger of domestic violence;
+Whether the applicant is in danger of domestic violence;

-- Is there good cause shown.
+Whether there is good cause shown.

 N.J.S.A.
 2C:25-19(a) defines “Domestic Violence” in the following: